cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Slides:** t.b.d.

 - **Reading Assignment:**
+	- W. Mazurczyk, P. Szary, S. Wendzel and L. Caviglione: [Towards Reversible Storage Network Covert Channels](https://doi.org/10.1145/3339252.3341493), in Proc.
+Third International Workshop on Criminal Use of Information Hiding (CUING 2019), pp. 69:1-69:8, ACM, 2019.
+	- W. Mazurczyk, S. Wendzel, S. Zander et al.: [Information Hiding in Communication Networks](https://ieeexplore.ieee.org/book/7434879), **Ch.
+4**, Wiley-IEEE, 2016.

+- **Optional Papers to Read:**
+	- Yarochkin, F. et al.: [Towards adaptive covert communication system](https://ieeexplore.ieee.org/abstract/document/4725291/), in Proc.
+14th IEEE Pacific Rim International Symposium on Dependable Computing.
+IEEE, 2008.
+	- S. Wendzel, J. Keller: [Hidden and UnderControl](https://doi.org/10.1007/s12243-014-0423-x), Annals of Telecommunications (ANTE), Springer, 2014.
 	- S. Wendzel, J. Keller: [Systematic Engineering of Control Protocols for Covert Channels](https://link.springer.com/chapter/10.1007/978-3-642-32805-3_11), in Proc.
-CMS, Springer, 2012.
+Communications & Multimedia Security (CMS), Springer, 2012.
 	- S. Schmidt, W. Mazurczyk, R. Kulesza, J. Keller, C. Caviglione: [Exploiting IP telephony with silence suppression for hidden data transfers](https://www.sciencedirect.com/science/article/pii/S0167404818305777), Computers & Security, Vol. 79, 2018.
+	- Szczypiorski, K., Margasiński, I., Mazurczyk, W., Cabajetal.: [TrustMAS: Trusted communication platform for multi-agent  systems](https://link.springer.com/chapter/10.1007/978-3-540-88873-4_7), in Proc.
+OTM On the Move to Meaningful Internet Systems, Springer, 2008.

-- **Exercise:** t.b.d.
+- **Exercise:**
+	- Which pattern-based distributed hiding methods do protocol channels and protocol hopping covert channels belong to?
+	- Is the micro protocol grammar shown in the slides a language-subset of the cover protocol language?
+	- Have a look at the above-mentioned paper on by Schmidt et al.: How do the authors hide data in IP telephony traffic?
+	- Why was it beneficial to [improve the NEL phase](https://dl.gi.de/handle/20.500.12116/18270)?
+	- How do you think that distributed hiding methods could be detected or limited?
+(Will be answered in the next chapter.)

 ___